dariusmehri/Predicting-Facade-Failure-using-Deep-Learning/README.md

 •	The model predicted 2155 additional high-risk facades that are not part of the known high-risk universe

-### The below independent variables were considered to be highly correlated with a high-risk façade:
+### Independent variables considered to be highly correlated with a high-risk façade:

 •	Ownership type = City Owned